Get Help with Medicaid Renewal

 • If you were denied for another reason, you’ll receive a letter explaining in detail why your coverage is being terminated.

 You will have 30 days from the date of denial to request a Fair Hearing and potentially get your coverage retroactively reinstated.
 Fair Hearings are handled through the Office of State Administrative Hearings (OSAH).
 You can visit their website at osah.ga.gov for more information.
 Their job is to help resolve disputes between the public and state agencies.
-And as an independent entity, OSAH ensures Georgians that state agencies act in accordance with approved laws, rules and regulations.
+And as an independent entity, OSAH ensures state agencies act in accordance with approved laws, rules and regulations.

 1. Request a Fair Hearing through OSAH.